-Municipal Water board Groundwater River, stream, dam or lake Other activity will use water If water is to be extracted from groundwater, river, stream, dam, lake or any other natural feature, please indicate the volume that will be extracted per month: 420 kilolitres/day Does the activity require a water use authorisation (general authorisation or water use license) from the Department of Water Affairs?
-If YES, please provide proof that the application has been submitted to the Department of Water Affairs.
+Municipal Water board Groundwater River, stream, dam or lake Other The activity will not use water If water is to be extracted from groundwater, river, stream, dam, lake or any other natural feature, please indicate the volume that will be extracted per month: kilolitres/day Does the activity require a water use authorisation (general authorisation or water NO use license) from the Department of Water Affairs?
+120 110 If YES, please provide proof that the application has been submitted to the Department of Water Affairs.